 One of the elementary rules in the life of grown-ups: you always have to clean and tidy up after basically everything you do.
 And it is no different with the barrel.
 However, luckily, it's not such a big deal in this case.

-Instead, you can also do a solution with about 30% ABV that you can use over and over again.
+Instead, you can also do a solution with about 30% ABV that you can use multiple times.
 That will prevent the cask from getting moldy, as well.